saifurahman907/documentation/content/applications/hr/employees/new_employee.rst

 .. note::
    The current company phone number and name is populated in the :guilabel:`Work Phone` and :guilabel:`Company` fields.
+If the *Appraisals* application is installed, the :guilabel:`Next Appraisal Date` field is populated with a date six (6) months from today's date.

 General information
 ===================

-The employee form automatically saves as data is entered, but the save manually icon (a could with an up arrow inside it) may be clicked at any time to manually save the form.
+The employee form automatically saves as data is entered, but the save manually icon (a cloud with an up arrow inside it) may be clicked at any time to manually save the form.

 Required fields
 ---------------

-- :guilabel:`Name`: Enter the employee's name.
+- :guilabel:`Name`: enter the employee's name.
-- :guilabel:`Company`: Select the company from the drop-down menu that the new employee is hired by, or create a new company by typing the name in the field.
+- :guilabel:`Company`: select the company from the drop-down menu that the new employee is hired by, or create a new company by typing the name in the field.

 .. image:: new_employee/employee-new.png